NFL Team Grades for Week 3

 That defense allowed Eli Manning to look about seven years younger and struggled to defend the second level.

-While Watson (385 passing yards, 36 rushing yards) did his best to bring the Texans back from an early deficit, the offensive line didn't do enough to protect him throughout the game.
+While Watson (385 passing yards, 36 rushing yards) did his best to bring back the Texans from an early deficit, the offensive line didn't do enough to protect him.
 He was frequently hurried and hit.
 According to NFL Media's Ian Rapoport, Watson suffered bruised ribs as a result.

-Watson didn't get much help on the ground, either.
+Watson didn't get much help on the ground either.
 Alfred Blue and Lamar Miller combined for just 23 yards on 14 carries.

-This was a winnable game, at home and against an average opponent.
-Unfortunately, Houston couldn't take advantage and now finds itself in trouble.
+This was a winnable game at home and against an average opponent.
+Unfortunately, Houston couldn't take advantage and finds itself in trouble.
 At 0-3, Houston is firmly in the AFC South basement.

 Week 3 Grade: D